flipperdevices/flipperzero-firmware/README.md

 ### lrf_traffic_tracer.py utility

-Instead of connecting to the Flipper Zero CLI with a terminal and enabling the trace log manually, you can use the **lrf_traffic_tracer.py** utility to transparently connect to the CLI, enable the trace and decode the LRF traffic in real time.
+Instead of accessing the Flipper Zero CLI with a terminal and enabling the trace log manually, you can use the **lrf_traffic_tracer.py** utility to transparently connect to the CLI and decode the LRF traffic in real time.

-If Noptel's Python LRF class is installed and imported, by default, the utility will fully decode the traffic:
+If Noptel's LRF Python class is installed and imported, by default, the utility will fully decode the traffic:

 ```
 $ python lrf_traffic_tracer.py /dev/ttyACM0